 The establishment of modified tax class ratios provides a basis for an equitable distribution of general municipal taxes between classes; however, the establishment of the required tax rate will be dependent on the final tax demand as determined by Council during Final Budget deliberations.

 Background Information

-Background information, attached to this report, provides additional related information on the following topics:
+Additional background information is attached to this report on the following:

 - The B.C.
 Assessment Authority and the Assessment System

 - The Taxation System

 - Historical Council Policy Tax Class Ratios

-- The 2018 Revised Assessment Roll
+- The 2019 Revised Assessment Roll

 Conclusion